rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-31-automating-budget-tracking.md

 ## Why It Mattered

-Spending a week writing this script wasn’t a detour or a distraction.
-It was work that keeps everything else possible.
-It was a reality check and a way to make sure I’m not fooling myself about what this life actually costs.
+Spending a week writing this script was something I wanted to do for fun, but it is also really useful and practical.
+Knowing one's financial state is imperative so that every other desired pursuit can continue.

-I want to make money from the projects I care about, but that won’t happen right away.
-I want to keep going without destroying the future I worked so hard to buy.
+I want to make money from projects I care about, but that won’t happen right away.
+Maybe not for a long time.
+That doesn't mean I don't want to keep doing them, but I also don't want to destroy the future I built and worked so hard for in the meantime.

 This script helps me protect the long game.